QSmally/DispatchQueue/README.md

 // In this case, with the action above, it will be 5 total threads. dispatch.scale(-3);

-// Tip: calculate the amount of threads your application needs per
+// Suggestion: calculate the amount of threads your program needs
-// amount of users on a scheduler.
-It'll spawn one thread for each
+// per amount of users on a scheduler.
+DispatchQueue will spawn one
-// 5000 users, for example.
+// thread for each 5000 requests per second, for example. dispatch.scaleTo(Math.ceil(averageRequestAmount / 5e3));
-dispatch.scaleTo(Math.ceil(userAmount / 5e3));
 ```

 ## Group management